 Who this is for

 GoldPaid is a UK-wide postal gold and silver buying service.
 This page is for the people who most often handle mixed jewellery lots: house clearance firms processing a property, executors and solicitors administering an estate, and families clearing a relative's home.
 You do not need to visit a buyer or know what anything is worth before you start, the process is built around the post and a written valuation.
+If you are a family member clearing a parent’s home yourself rather than a firm clearing a property, clearing a parent’s house covers the same ground at a gentler pace.

 How it works